AJamesB/Calamity-Progression/README.md

 # Calamity Progression
 **The (hopefully) ultimate Terraria Calamity progression list** Just an itemised list of every weapon available at each stage of the game.
-> **_NOTE:_** Currently still HEAVILY a work in progress and only mage, other classes will be done, and perhaps even armour and accessories.
+> **_NOTE:_** Currently still HEAVILY a work in progress and only mage and classless, other classes will be done, and perhaps even armour and accessories.
+Also is only Calamity weapons, but vanilla ones will also be added.

 The bosses/events are ordered roughly according to Calamity's desired progression, but please don't feel like you have to progress in this order.
 However, a weapon might require that you've beaten bosses listed before the weapon.
 But the weapons will not require bosses listed after unless noted otherwise.